Kadant (NYSE:KAI) Releases Q1 2022 Earnings Guidance

+Kadant (NYSE:KAI – Get Rating) last issued its earnings results on Wednesday, February 16th.
+The industrial products company reported $2.31 earnings per share for the quarter, topping the Zacks’ consensus estimate of $2.00 by $0.31.
+The company had revenue of $218.52 million for the quarter, compared to analysts’ expectations of $215.09 million.
+Kadant had a net margin of 10.69% and a return on equity of 17.12%.
+The firm’s revenue was up 29.7% compared to the same quarter last year.
+During the same period in the prior year, the company earned $1.54 earnings per share.
+Analysts predict that Kadant will post 8.77 earnings per share for the current fiscal year.

-In other news, Director Thomas C. Leonard sold 252 shares of the company’s stock in a transaction on Tuesday, January 4th.
-The stock was sold at an average price of $226.72, for a total transaction of $57,133.44.
-The sale was disclosed in a legal filing with the SEC, which is accessible through this link.
-Also, Director William P. Tully sold 1,564 shares of the stock in a transaction dated Wednesday, December 15th.
-The stock was sold at an average price of $219.32, for a total value of $343,016.48.
+In other Kadant news, Director Thomas C. Leonard sold 757 shares of the firm’s stock in a transaction dated Monday, December 20th.
+The shares were sold at an average price of $215.89, for a total value of $163,428.73.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+Also, Director William P. Tully sold 1,564 shares of the firm’s stock in a transaction dated Wednesday, December 15th.
+The stock was sold at an average price of $219.32, for a total transaction of $343,016.48.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 2,573 shares of company stock worth $563,579 in the last ninety days.
-Insiders own 1.90% of the company’s stock.
+Over the last quarter, insiders sold 2,573 shares of company stock valued at $563,579.
+Corporate insiders own 1.90% of the company’s stock.

-A number of institutional investors and hedge funds have recently modified their holdings of the stock.
-State Street Corp lifted its holdings in Kadant by 2.2% during the 4th quarter.
-State Street Corp now owns 243,509 shares of the industrial products company’s stock worth $56,124,000 after purchasing an additional 5,220 shares in the last quarter.
-Invesco Ltd. lifted its holdings in Kadant by 63.8% during the 4th quarter.
-Invesco Ltd. now owns 41,741 shares of the industrial products company’s stock worth $9,620,000 after purchasing an additional 16,262 shares in the last quarter.
-Legal & General Group Plc lifted its holdings in Kadant by 12.3% during the 4th quarter.
-Legal & General Group Plc now owns 37,098 shares of the industrial products company’s stock worth $8,551,000 after purchasing an additional 4,061 shares in the last quarter.
-Goldman Sachs Group Inc. lifted its holdings in Kadant by 162.5% during the 4th quarter.
-Goldman Sachs Group Inc. now owns 30,365 shares of the industrial products company’s stock worth $6,998,000 after purchasing an additional 18,799 shares in the last quarter.
-Finally, Parametric Portfolio Associates LLC lifted its holdings in Kadant by 7.5% during the 4th quarter.
-Parametric Portfolio Associates LLC now owns 30,242 shares of the industrial products company’s stock worth $6,970,000 after purchasing an additional 2,120 shares in the last quarter.
-97.34% of the stock is currently owned by institutional investors and hedge funds.
+Several hedge funds and other institutional investors have recently bought and sold shares of KAI.
+NewEdge Advisors LLC bought a new position in Kadant during the fourth quarter valued at approximately $208,000.
+BNP Paribas Arbitrage SA raised its position in Kadant by 52.9% during the third quarter.
+BNP Paribas Arbitrage SA now owns 2,312 shares of the industrial products company’s stock valued at $472,000 after acquiring an additional 800 shares in the last quarter.
+Stifel Financial Corp raised its position in Kadant by 11.5% during the fourth quarter.
+Stifel Financial Corp now owns 2,729 shares of the industrial products company’s stock valued at $629,000 after acquiring an additional 282 shares in the last quarter.
+Citigroup Inc. raised its position in Kadant by 38.5% during the fourth quarter.
+Citigroup Inc. now owns 3,459 shares of the industrial products company’s stock valued at $797,000 after acquiring an additional 961 shares in the last quarter.
+Finally, Royal Bank of Canada raised its position in Kadant by 32.6% during the third quarter.
+Royal Bank of Canada now owns 4,697 shares of the industrial products company’s stock valued at $959,000 after acquiring an additional 1,154 shares in the last quarter.
+97.34% of the stock is owned by institutional investors and hedge funds.

 Kadant, Inc is a global supplier of critical components and engineered systems used in process industries worldwide.
 The company’s products, technologies, and services play an integral role in enhancing process efficiency, optimizing energy utilization, and maximizing productivity in resource-intensive industries.